 Caye Caulker Real Estate

 A jewel in the Caribbean Sea, Caye Caulker, Belize is the true definition of “island vibe.”
 Found in Ambergris Caye off the country’s east coast, the tranquil island is so tiny that you can walk around the whole thing in about an hour—barefoot, naturally.
-Surrounded by the spectacular Belize Barrier Reef which is the second longest in the world, it’s the perfect base for underwater adventures, such as snorkeling with sharks in the Hol Chan Marine Reserve and scuba diving in the famous Great Blue Hole.
-Or simply sit back, relax and soak up the sunshine while being hypnotized by the idyllic surroundings.
+Surrounded by the spectacular Belize Barrier Reef which is the second-longest in the world, it’s the perfect base for underwater adventures, such as snorkeling with sharks in the Hol Chan Marine Reserve and scuba diving in the famous Great Blue Hole.
+Or simply sit back, relax, and soak up the sunshine while being hypnotized by the idyllic surroundings.
 Here are some of the top things to do in Caye Caulker, and five reasons why you should go.

 At just over a mile long and about two blocks across, Caye Caulker may be small in size but it’s big on scenery.
 Think secluded azure coves, groves of palm trees gently swaying in the breeze, and brilliant white sand edging the shoreline.
-Best of all, the impossibly-blue water in the surrounding sea is out of this world, and its aquamarine, teal and turquoise hues seamlessly blend together to create a kaleidoscope of colour that will leave you mesmerized.
+Best of all, the impossibly-blue water in the surrounding sea is out of this world, and its aquamarine, teal, and turquoise hues seamlessly blend together to create a kaleidoscope of color that will leave you mesmerized.